a post on getting attention

 July 30, 2016

-'Without their help the nation would probably have starved'
+'Without their help the nation would probably have starved' They dug for victory.

 A life size statue to honour their vital work was unveleid at the National Memorial Arboretum in Staffordshire in October 2014.

 Land Girls - the 'Forgotten Army'